twofortyfouram/android-test/README.md

 [![CircleCI](https://circleci.com/gh/twofortyfouram/android-test.svg?style=svg)](https://circleci.com/gh/twofortyfouram/android-test)

 # Overview
-The android-test-lib implements a variety of classes to fill in gaps in the Android test framework.
+android-test implements a variety of classes to fill in gaps in the Android test framework.
 This library is intended only to be used for test purposes.

 # API Reference